 Answer The Adivasi activists, including C.K.
 Janu, believe that Adivasis can use the 1989 Act to fight against dispossession because this Act guarantees the tribals not to be dispossessed from the land resources forcibly.
 They specifically pointed out that this Act merely confirms what has already been promised to the tribal people in the Constitution that the land owned by any tribal people cannot be sold to or bought by non-tribal people.
 In cases where this has happened, the constitution also guarantees that the right of the tribal people to repossess their land.

 Chapter 8 Confronting Marginalisation Summary

 In this chapter, we will read about some of the ways in which groups and individuals challenge existing inequalities.
-Adivasis, Dalits, Muslims, women and other marginal groups argue that simply by being citizens of a democratic country, they possess equal rights that must be respected.
+Adivasis, Dalits, Muslims, women, and other marginal groups argue that simply by being citizens of a democratic country, they possess equal rights that must be respected.
 Many among them look up to the Constitution to address their concerns.
 We will learn how rights are translated into laws to protect groups from continued exploitation.
-We will also look at the government’s efforts to formulate policies to promote the access to development for these groups.
+We will also look at the government’s efforts to formulate policies to promote access to development for these groups.

 The chapter will talk in detail about the following:

 - Invoking Fundamental Rights

 - Protecting the Rights of Dalits and Adivasis